-In conclusion, precision measurements in ultracold spinsinglet molecules is a fruitful avenue to search for new gravity-like interactions [1, 48, 49, 51].
-Here, we have proposed a new method for constraining hypothetical Yukawatype interactions that relies on comparing isotopic shifts of molecular vibrational transitions to theoretical predictions.
-Contrary to direct comparison of ab initio calculations to experimental molecular spectroscopy in a single isotopologue, our method places far less stringent requirements - by several orders of magnitude - on the accuracy of the ab initio calculations.
-A simulation carried out in Sr2 reveals that the achievable limit on the new Yukawa force in the sub-nanometer range could compete with and surpass the state-of-the-art constraints obtained from neutron scattering experiments [19], if theory can explain isotopic shifts to within Hz-level experimental accuracy [42].
-A theoretical description of the isotopic shift requires ab initio calculations of effects beyond the Born-Oppenheimer approximation, including the simple nuclear mass and volume corrections [53], as well as the relativistic and QED corrections [52].
-Calculations for Sr_2 are currently in progress.
+Precision measurements in ultracold spin-singlet molecules is a fruitful avenue to search for new gravitylike interactions [1,46,47,49].
+Here, we have proposed a method for constraining hypothetical Yukawa-type interactions that relies on comparing isotopic shifts of molecular vibrational transitions to theoretical predictions.
+Contrary to direct comparisons of ab initio calculations to experimental molecular spectroscopy in a single isotopologue, our method places far less stringent requirements-by several orders of magnitude-on the accuracy of the ab initio calculations.
+A simulation carried out in Sr2 reveals that the achievable limit on the new Yukawa force in the subnanometer range could compete with and surpass the state-of-the-art constraints obtained from neutron scattering experiments [20], if theory can explain isotopic shifts to within Hz-level experimental accuracy [40].
+A theoretical description of the isotopic shift requires ab initio calculations of effects beyond the Born-Oppenheimer approximation, including the simple nuclear mass and volume corrections [54], as well as the relativistic and QED corrections [53].
+Calculations for Sr2 are currently in progress.
 We also investigated the potential use of this method for other molecules.
-In particular, Ca2 can be just as sensitive to the hypothetical fifth force as Sr2 thanks to its wider range of isotopologues while being more tractable theoretically.
+In particular, Ca2 can be just as sensitive to the hypothetical fifth force as Sr2 owing to its wider range of isotopologues while being more tractable theoretically.